The quick answer

 Of course if you have paid off all your creditors in full and taken out any final money as dividends so that the company is completely clean then you should use this route to strike off as well.
 This option is the cheapest way to get rid of a company.

 In this scenario the company has assets of less than £5,000 but it has various unpaid creditors or is behind filing tax returns or accounts and has now stopped trading.

 An application can be made by a director to Court to put the company into compulsory liquidation.
 Normally you would get a solicitor to do all this and it would cost about £3,000.
 You can use any remaining company funds or assets to pay for this.

 It usually takes 2-3 months to follow this process.
 Once it has gone into liquidation you will have to deal with the Official Receiver who will be the company liquidator.
 You will have to co-operate with them and deliver up any company record or assets.
 Failure to do so would have serious consequences.

-The alternative is to fund the £3,000 plus cost yourself (if the company has no assets) or ask a creditor to force you into liquidation and they will pay for it.
+The alternative is to ask a creditor to force you into liquidation and pay for it.
 Often HM Revenue and Customs are prepared to do this.